History

 In Early Years, we teach Understanding the World through our topic teaching as well as in the continuous provision, indoors and outdoors.
 In Key Stage 1 and Key Stage 2, we have designed a curriculum, which helps children understand how their local area, the United Kingdom and the world have changed throughout history.

 This is complemented by the work we do on the rights of the child based on the UNICEF Charter.
 This helps children understand how their rights and the daily lives of children have changed over centuries.
 Our lessons help pupils develop a deeper understanding of the world in which they live; then, now, and in the future.
 This ensures our pupils are equipped with understanding and attributes to thrive and be successful citizens.
+We adapt our curriculum and pedagogy to meet the needs of all of our children, particularly those of children with SEND.

 In EYFS the children start developing an understanding of time, places and communities.
 They have ‘Big Questions’ which they focus their learning around each half term.